-Explore the artifacts and photos.
-What are some of the struggles survivors had after the war?
-What was life like in the DP camps?
-What choices did they have to rebuild their lives?
+- Explore the artifacts and photos. - What are some of the struggles survivors had after the war? - What was life like in the DP camps? - What choices did the survivors have to rebuild their lives?

-Seeking Justice
+GALLERY 22: Seeking Justice

 The Allies put on trial 22 of the top living Nazi officials.
 The trial lasted nearly a year.
 Find the large black and white photo of the trial on the wall to your right.
 Trials of other perpetrators, including doctors, judges, business leaders, and members of the Einsatzgruppen, followed.
 Many of those found guilty received short prison sentences or no penalty at all.
 But for many, justice was never served.
 Tens of thousands of perpetrators and collaborators returned to their homes after the war to lead normal lives and never faced prosecution.

-Explore the gallery.
-Who do you think justice serves?
-Can justice be possible in the aftermath of atrocity?
-How can you achieve justice when only the leaders are convicted of the crimes?
+- Explore the gallery.
+What is justice? - Is punishment necessary to achieve justice? - Can justice be possible in the aftermath of atrocity? - How can you achieve justice when only the leaders are convicted of the crimes? - Is there a statute of limitations for when justice can be served? - Should trials of perpetrators of the Holocaust be continuing today?

-Departure and Arrival
+GALLERY 23: Departure and Arrival

 The right wall contains artifacts of Jews immigrating to Israel, which was British-controlled Palestine at the time.
 The left wall shows Jews sailing to and arriving in America.
 Continue around the corner to the next two galleries.
-Survivors were an integral part in the birth of the State of Israel, and contributed to mainstream American culture.
-View the walls of naturalization certificates and pull out the drawers to see items from four Survivors' new lives in America.
+Survivors were an integral part in the birth of the State of Israel and contributed to mainstream American culture.

-Open up the drawers of items.
-Who stands out to you and why?
-How did the survivors' lives change after immigration?
+- View the walls of naturalization certificates and pull out the drawers to see items from four Survivors' new lives in America.
+Open up the drawers of items. - Who stands out to you and why? - How did the survivors' lives change after immigration?

-We Are Ready
+GALLERY 24: We Are Ready

 An American neo-Nazi group requested a permit to march through Skokie, Illinois, home to one of the largest populations of Holocaust survivors in the world.
 A long and now-famous legal battle followed, putting the First Amendment and the right to assemble at center stage, which went all the way to the United States Supreme Court.
 The march did happen two years later, in Chicago, not Skokie.
 For survivors, the threat of the march became a call to action.
 Many began to speak out against the threatened march, resisting the prospect of hatred coming to their new home.
 And this time, they were supported by community members from all backgrounds and religions.
 These actions sowed the seeds of an idea to establish a Holocaust Museum in Skokie, to use education to combat hatred and bigotry.
 Look above to see posters from the marches in 1977-78.

-Why did the attempted neo-Nazi march motivate survivors to speak about their experiences?
-Why is it important to study the Holocaust today?
-Why do survivors share their stories?
+- Why did the attempted neo-Nazi march motivate survivors to speak about their experiences? - Why is it important to study the Holocaust today? - · Why do survivors share their stories?